cgil/inventory_management/Freeform_Strategy_Ideas_And_Notes.md

 using a “just in time ARS”.
 Most cost \$\$!
 Can we give this away for free?
 Dead simple integration is key.
 Integrate with existing POS.

 Is the market saturated?
-With crap yes, need to offer something more 2015.
+Yes, but with high tech expensive solutions, need to offer something in a lower price point or easier to integrate with no POS.

 Compete with Amazon?
 Decentralized stores act as WH’s, they keep backlog of inventory which we can move around freely to where it’s needed.